 The Nebraska Early Childhood Collaborative (NECC) was established in 2014 as a strategic initiative of the Buffett Early Childhood Fund.
-NECC is a consortium of leading early childhood organizations, and we operate within a lean but robust shared services organizational structure that facilitates knowledge sharing and cost reduction.
+NECC is a network of leading early childhood organizations, and we operate within a robust shared services organizational structure that facilitates knowledge sharing and cost reduction.
 The Collaborative’s early childhood organizational partners include Educare Omaha, Educare Lincoln, and Omaha Early Learning Centers.

 In addition to being part of NECC’s shared services structure, the Omaha Early Learning Centers (OELC) are also our Early Head Start – Child Care partner.